 The single-arm farmer’s carry is a total-body exercise, offering the potential for serious strengthening gains.
-It not only strengthens your legs and shoulders, but is a fantastic functional core exercise because it is unilateral and anti-rotational, which means it’s performed on one side of the body and requires your core to stabilize and resist the tendency to twist or bend.
+It not only strengthens your legs and shoulders but is a fantastic functional core exercise because it is unilateral and anti-rotational — which means it’s performed on one side of the body and requires your core to stabilize and resist the tendency to twist or bend.
 In this way, the single-arm farmer’s carry closely mimics a lot of the real-life demands on your core.
-For maximal effectiveness, use the heaviest weight you can handle with correct form.
+For maximal effectiveness, use the heaviest weight you can handle with the correct form.

 - Stand upright with good posture holding a heavy dumbbell, kettlebell, or weighted implement in one hand.
 Your arms should be down at your sides.

 - Keeping your core tight, your chest up, and your shoulders even, walk forward for 15 paces or 30 meters or so.

 - Turn around and walk back.

 - Switch arms and repeat.